RobinTheHood/hook-point-manager/README.md

 Search for: `robinthehood/hook-point-manager`

-## How to use
+## How to use (recommended)

-In this example you can create hook points from *.../DefaultHookPoints/*.
+In this example you can create hook points from the directory *.../DefaultHookPoints/*.
 It's better to look here for a hook point or make a pull request to add a new hook point:

 ```php
 use RobinTheHood\HookPointManager\Classes\HookPointManager;